richlander/dotnet-ai-agent-tools-index/README.md

-# dotnet-ai-agent-tools-index
+# C# and .NET Guidance for AI Agents

-An index of useful tools for AI agents processing .NET code.
+An index of useful tools for AI agents processing C# and .NET code.
 This repository serves as a centralized directory of specialized tools designed to help AI coding assistants work more effectively with .NET projects and codebases.

 ## Tools Index